libprima/prima/README_py_unix.txt

 1.1.
 Method 1: Installation via PyPI (recommended)

-PDFO can be installed using PyPI by the following command in a command shell:
+PDFO can be installed via PyPI by the following command in a command shell:

 python -m pip install pdfo